Ólafur Darri Ólafsson: Career

 Ólafur became involved in numerous productions with the National Theatre of Iceland and Reykjavík City Theatre, in addition to various independent theatre groups.
 He co-founded the Vesturport theatre company in Reykjavík.

 Ólafur is perhaps best known internationally for his role as Andri, Seyðisfjörður's chief of police, in the series Trapped.
 Series creator Baltasar Kormákur has said that Ólafur was chosen because he was not a typical leading man. Ólafur said that he based the character on his own father.
 The Guardian called his performance "as remarkable as the landscape".

 In 2016, Ólafur appeared in the music video for "Winter Sound" by Of Monsters and Men.

 In 2019, Ólafur was cast as Bing Partridge in the AMC series NOS4A2.

-Ólafur has also provided the Icelandic voice of various characters in animated films such as Ice Age, Lilo & Stitch, Brother Bear, and Kung Fu Panda.
+Ólafur has also provided the Icelandic voice of various characters in animated films such as Ice Age, Lilo & Stitch, Monsters, Inc., Shark Tale, Madagascar, Brother Bear, and Kung Fu Panda.

+In January 2026, he was cast as the Norse god Thor in the upcoming live-action adaptation of the two Norse mythology-based video games in the God of War series.

 Personal life

 Ólafur is in a relationship with Icelandic dancer Lovísa Ósk Gunnarsdóttir, with whom he has two daughters (born in 2010 and 2014).

 Noted for his private nature, Ólafur has said that he struggles with public attention and prefers to watch films and cook for friends at home.